 Clarke transferred to Butler for his final collegiate season and led the team in scoring as a senior.
 He's played professional basketball overseas since 2013 and was the Australian National Basketball League MVP in 2014.

 Calvin Gerke was the only starter on his high school team over 5-foot-10 and capped his career by leading Snook to a 52-0 record and Class A state championship in 1965-66.

 It was the 78th consecutive win for Snook and part of a 90-game winning streak.
 Gerke's 35 points in the state championship game are still the Class A record.

-Gerke stated he hoped to play for Texas A&M in college, but it's not clear if he ever suited up for the Aggies.
+Gerke stated he hoped to play for Texas A&M in college, but the only record available shows he signed with Sam Houston State.

 19. A.J.
 Nastasi — 3,833 Points

 High school: Northern Bedford High School (Loysburg, Pennsylvania)

 College: West Virginia (football)

 Northern Bedford High's A.J.
 Nastasi broke Tom McMillen's 28-year-old state career scoring record in 1998, when he averaged 40.0 points per game as a senior.